tomkcey/valheim_plus_config_override/README.md

 ### How?

-Just execute the program, enter the absolute path to source file, then to target file (with which you'll override the source file), and it will create a `valheim_plus.cfg` file in your temp directory, which may be different depending on your operating system.
+Just execute the program, enter the absolute path to source file, then to target file (with which you'll override the source file), and it will create a `*.cfg` file in your temp directory, which may be different depending on your operating system.
+The file's name is a time (Unix) number.

 ### How to compile?